David-davidlxl/Lobsterpincer-Spectator-For-Win-RPi-Combo/LobsterpincerSpectatorForWinRPiCombo/Stockfish/wiki/Compiling-from-source.md

 * The `mingw32` and `mingw64` subsystems are native Windows applications that use either the mvscrt or the ucrt.
 * The `msys2` subsystem provides an emulated mostly-POSIX-compliant environment based on Cygwin.

-Each subsystem has an associated "terminal/shell", which is essentially a set of environment variables that allow the subsystems to co-operate properly:
+Each subsystem has an associated "terminal/shell", which is essentially a set of environment variables that allows the subsystems to co-operate properly:
 * `MSYS2 MinGW x64`, to build Windows-native 64-bit applications with GCC compiler using mvscrt.
 * `MSYS2 MinGW x86`, to build Windows-native 32-bit applications using GCC compiler using mvscrt.
 * `MSYS2 MSYS`, to build POSIX applications using the Cygwin compatibility layer.
 * `MSYS2 MinGW UCRT x64`, to build Windows-native 64-bit applications with GCC compiler using ucrt.
-* `MSYS2 MinGW Clang x86`, to build Windows-native 64-bit applications with Clang/LLVM compiler using ucrt.
+* `MSYS2 MinGW Clang x64`, to build Windows-native 64-bit applications with Clang/LLVM compiler using ucrt.

 Refer to the [MSYS2 homepage](https://www.msys2.org/) for more detailed information on the MSYS2 subsystems and terminals/shells.

-## Installing MSYS2
+### Installing MSYS2

 ### Install MSYS2 with Chocolatey
 [Chocolatey](https://chocolatey.org/) is a command line package manager for Windows, always run Chocolatey commands in a powershell/cmd with administrator rights (right click on `Start` menu, select `Windows Powershell (Admin)` or `Command Prompt (Admin)`):